erickhun/blog/content/posts/investing-from-taiwan.md

  - Have **really low fees**
  - understand the **tax consequences** of owning them in Taiwan

+I personally recommend [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) and  [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) ETFs.
+Let me explain

 #### Diversification
-I recommend an unsexy investment strategy of investing of globally diversified, split between equity and bonds based on your risk tolerance.
-The reason of it is to not put all your eggs in the same basket.
-Imagine putting all your saving in a single company and this company never grows, or worst goes bankrupt.
-This is called put all your egg in the same basket.
-There is some financial securities that help you to be diversified, they're called [ETFs](https://www.thisismoney.co.uk/money/indexinvesting/article-4596628/Does-matter-global-ETF-invest-in.html) and buy purchasing a single share of it, it's like you own a part of up to thousands companies, in many countries.
+On the long term, putting all your saving in a single company is risky.
+What if this company never grows, or worst goes bankrupt?
+This is called *"put all your eggs in the same basket"*.
+There is some financial securities that help you to diversify.
+They're called [ETFs](https://www.thisismoney.co.uk/money/indexinvesting/article-4596628/Does-matter-global-ETF-invest-in.html).
+It's like a group of share of multiple companies grouped in a single share.
+By purchasing a single share of an ETF, it's like if you own a part of few to up to thousands companies, potentially in many countries.

-I personally recommend [IWDA](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund).
-It has exposure to all developped countries (US, France, Japan, UK, Canada, etc...) and more than 1600 companies, including Apple, Microsoft, Amazon, in every sector, and the most developped countries.
-However, IWDA doesn't have exposure to those emergince market, I am biaisied having having lived in China and Taiwan.
-To be exposed to the best companies in those emerging countries, I recommend EIMI
+[**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) is one of them.
+It has exposure to all developped countries (US, France, Japan, UK, Canada, etc...) and more than 1600 companies, including Apple, Microsoft, Amazon, in every sectors (tech, healthcare, finance, consumers...), and in the most developped countries.
+We call this called a [market exposure](https://www.investopedia.com/terms/m/marketexposure.asp).

+However, IWDA doesn't have exposure to countries like Taiwan, South Korea, China.
+They are called emergent markets.
+Having lived few years in China, and how vital are the high-end Taiwanese companies, I wanted to have exposure to those contries. [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) is the perfect one for that.

-Why so many countries and companies?
-The reason is simple... how do you know which country or company will perform better than others?
-By investing in those 2 ETFs, you'll tap into the world's ability to grow.
-You can simply invest into the world's biggest companies by purchasing a single share of it.
+**Why so many countries and companies?** The reason is simple... how do you know which country or company will perform better than the other?
+By investing in those 2 ETFs, you'll basically tap into the world's ability to grow.
+You will invest into the world's biggest companies by purchasing a single share of it.

 <!-- Even during , the ecoomy in the next years might be slower than the previous year.
 So you shouldn't expect high returns each year, and be prepared to also see some years with negative returns.